gua-org/app-service-web-python-get-started/README.md

 # Python sample for Azure App Service - Django

+This Application is compatible with Python 2.7 and does not work with Python 3

 This is a Python web app built on the [Django](https://www.djangoproject.com/) framework that you can deploy to Azure App Service.